 Normally around 6 months and up, can start exploring a sensory board.

 I want to wrap up by extending my gratitude to thank you for stopping by today!

-Affiliate Disclaimer: This post may contain affiliate links for your convenience.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
-Thank you for your support and engagement which keeps this website alive!
+Affiliate Disclaimer: This post contains affiliate links for your convenience.
+As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
+We only recommend items we truly believe in based upon in-depth research, reviews, and/or personal experience.
+Thank you for your ongoing support to keep this website thriving for kids.

 The contents of the Intensive Therapy for Kids Site, such as text, graphics, images, and other material contained on the Intensive Therapy for Kids Site (“Content”) are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.